salehitayem/CollectDailyCashReceipts/README.md

 Please note that these instructions are based on a basic Flask application setup.
 Depending on the complexity of your project, additional configuration may be required.
 Also, make sure to replace placeholders like /path/to/your/flask/project with the actual paths specific to your project.

-## Design Choices
-While developing this project, I made certain design choices to ensure its effectiveness and user-friendliness:

-- **High Security**: Security is a top priority.
-User authentication is implemented with robust encryption to safeguard sensitive financial data.
-Access controls are in place to restrict unauthorized access to certain features.

-- **User-Centric Design**: The application is designed with the end-users in mind.
-It features a clean and intuitive interface to minimize the learning curve for users with varying technical backgrounds.

-- **Simplicity**: I opted for a straightforward and minimalistic design to make the application easy to navigate and use.
-This simplicity enhances the overall user experience and reduces the likelihood of errors.

-- **Flexibility**: The application is adaptable to different types of retail businesses.
-Admins can create and manage stores, cashiers, and users, allowing businesses to tailor the system to their unique needs.

-## Conclusion

-In conclusion, "Collect Daily Cash Receipts" is a web application designed to streamline financial operations for retail businesses.
-It prioritizes security, simplicity, and user-friendliness to make the lives of accounting and management teams easier.
-I hope you find this application valuable, and I encourage you to explore it further to discover its full range of features.

 ## Project Testing Credentials
 - Username: admin